by Robin McMeeking

 Civil war ensued between the Reds (communists) and the Whites (an opposition consortium with some foreign support from Great Britain, France, U.S.A, and Japan).
 World War I was still going on and the allies wanted Russia back in the conflict.
 In 1918 the Tsar and his family were put to death.
 The civil war dragged on until 1923.
 During this time Lenin worked at organizing a government and devising economic plans.
 He had no idea how the socialist economy should run.
 Marx had described capitalism in detail, but of the new order he only said that once “all elements of production” were in the hands … “of the proletariat … productive forces would reach their peak and the sources of wealth flow in full abundance.”
 Lenin set up bureaucratic committees of party members to to direct each segment of industry with instructions to set quotas and get lots of statistics.

 He was even more uncertain how to deal with agriculture.
 Russian farming was done by peasants.
 Until 1861 Russian peasants lived on land owned by aristocrats who did not participate in working the land.
 The peasants grew and marketed crops and paid the landowner rent that was set to to prevent the peasant from accumulating any wealth.
 The 1861 emancipation allowed them to buy land from the landowner.
 By 1917 most peasants owned their land but were still indigent.
 A few, however, had managed to achieve some prosperity.
+They had acquired enough land that they needed to hire help to work it.
 These were called kulaks.

 With the civil war going on Lenin had introduced an economic plan called “War Communism” which for industry meant forced labor, and for the peasants meant confiscation of crops.
 The peasants resisted by withholding produce for personal use or to sell on the black market.
 Lenin tried armed force and other coercive measures, but by 1921 he relented and introduced a New Economic Plan that again allowed peasants to market their crops.
 Unfortunately, drought hit that year and famine ensued.